GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Region tags {#region-tags}

 Each code snippet should have a region tag to define which parts of the snippet are displayed from the documentation.
-Each region tag should be:
+Each region tag should:

-* Globally unique
+* Be globally unique
-* Consistent across the same snippets in different languages
+* Be consistent across the same snippets in different languages
-* Begins with the product's region tag prefix
+* Begin with the product's region tag prefix
-* In snake case (`snake_case`)
+* Use snake case (`snake_case`)

 Region tags should show as much of the sample as possible, so that a user can easily copy and paste the sample into their own environment to run it.

 ### Imports {#imports}

-Samples should include any imports statements the code depends on.
+Samples should include any import statements that the code depends on.

-This is easiest to enforce/detect when the samples are in their own file, see the [one sample per file](#one-per-file) guideline.
+This is easiest to enforce/detect when the samples are in their own file.
+See the [one sample per file](#one-per-file) guideline.

 {{< tabpane langEqualsHeader=true >}}